 These are decorative solutions for doors where only a pull is required and no latch is installed.
 They are most often seen on wardrobe or pantry doors.

-Privacy door set handles are typically seen on rooms like bathrooms and home offices.
+Privacy door handles are typically seen on bathroom door styles and home office doors.

 What Are the Best Door Handle Designs?

 When considering the design you want for your door handles, contemplate the room and the home as a whole.

 Conventional door handles and knobs are offered in various materials and shapes.